Sinn Fein hails 'new era' as it wins Northern Ireland vote

 Associated Press

-BELFAST, Northern Ireland (AP) — The Irish nationalist party Sinn Fein hailed a “new era” Saturday for Northern Ireland as it headed toward a historic election win that would make it the largest party in the legislature for the first time.

-With the majority of the Assembly’s 90 seats counted, Sinn Fein, which seeks to unite the north with Ireland, is vying with the Democratic Unionist Party, which has dominated Northern Ireland’s legislature for two decades.
-So far both have 23 seats, but Sinn Fein was widely expected to win the most seats.

-The centrist Alliance Party, which doesn’t identify as either nationalist or unionist, has seen a huge surge in support and is set to become the other big winner of this year’s local U.K. election, which was held Thursday.
-It has 17 seats so far.
+The centrist Alliance Party, which doesn’t identify as either nationalist or unionist, saw a huge surge in support and was set to become the other big winner in the vote, claiming 17 seats.

-Sinn Fein is poised to secure the right to the post of first minister in Belfast for the first time since Northern Ireland was formed as a Protestant-majority state in 1921.

-It’s a milestone for a party long linked to the Irish Republican Army, a paramilitary group that used bombs and bullets to try to take Northern Ireland out of U.K. rule during decades of violence involving Irish republican militants, Protestant Loyalist paramilitaries and the U.K. army and police.

 There is “space in this state for everyone, all of us together,” O’Neill said.
 “There is an urgency to restore an Executive and start putting money back in people’s pockets, to start to fix the health service.
 The people can’t wait.”

-While a Sinn Fein win would signal a historic shift that shows diminishing support for unionist parties, it’s far from clear what happens next because of Northern Ireland’s complicated power-sharing politics and ongoing tussles over post-Brexit arrangements.
+While the Sinn Fein win signals a historic shift that shows diminishing support for unionist parties, it’s far from clear what happens next because of Northern Ireland’s complicated power-sharing politics and ongoing tussles over post-Brexit arrangements.

 Under a mandatory power-sharing system created by the 1998 peace agreement that ended decades of Catholic-Protestant conflict, the jobs of first minister and deputy first minister are split between the biggest unionist party and the largest nationalist one.
 Both posts must be filled for a government to function, but the Democratic Unionist Party has suggested it might not serve under a Sinn Fein first minister.